 Have you read carefully the detailed Information for Candidates specific to the country/region to which you are applying?
 Have you checked the opening and closing dates of the application for your country/region?
-If so, then you can start your application now by selecting your constituency below.
+To find this information and start your application please select your constituency* below.

 The Rhodes Scholarships for Canada

 A Partnership between the Rhodes Trust and the Second Century Founder John McCall MacBain O.C.

 Each year, there are eleven Scholarships available for Canada.

 The first Canadian Rhodes Scholars took up residence in Oxford in 1904, and since that time over a thousand Canadians have been awarded the Scholarship.
 There are six regional committees in Canada responsible for the selection of eleven Scholars annually across the country:

 Three Scholarships to - The Prairie Region (Manitoba, Saskatchewan and Alberta)

 Two Scholarships each to - Ontario, Quebec, and the Maritime Region (New Brunswick, Nova Scotia and Prince Edward Island)